Tuwaiq-Cloud-Computing/Linux-Unit-Project/README.md

 - Use loops.

-## Example Project :  User Management System :
+## Project :
+Quizing system using bash script:

-#### Overview : A Bash script that you can use to make your user management easier.
+#### Overview :
+A Bash script read the user inputs line by line to solve the questions, also included a points tracker to show th correct annwers.

-#### As a system administrator I should be able to do the following :
+#### As a user I should be able to do the following :
-- Create a user.
-- Update user info
-- Delete a user.
-- Create a group.
-- Add user to group.
-- and so on...

-#### For your project.
-Edit this README.md file to include your own project name, overview, user stories.
+-see the questions
+-answser the questions
+-know that my answer is incorrect
+-see the final score for the two questions

+### Team:
+Ali Aljehani
+Riyad Almalki